Seco Tools Installs Custom Solution to Inspect Indexable Inserts Used in Machining Operations

 Indexable inserts come in 16 basic shapes and countless varieties within each shape category due to deviations in size, thickness, cutting edge, surface finish (matte, shiny, reflective), color, and material composition (carbide, metal).

-The Scandinavian manufacturer has nearly one hundred geometry families, or subcategories, within those basic shapes.
+The Scandinavian manufacturer has nearly one hundred geometry families, or subcategories, within those basic shapes, or about 2,800 different types of indexable inserts.

 As a result of the large variety of inserts to inspect, designing the system was challenging in several ways.